Kevin3777/Enhancing-intent-understanding-for-ambiguous-prompt/README.md

 ## 📖 Citation

-If you find this work or dataset helpful in your research, please cite our paper[cite: 1, 2]:
+If you find this work or dataset helpful in your research, please cite our paper:

 ```bibtex
 @article{wang2025enhancing,